-The processors that can be activated by CBU come from the available unassigned PUs on any installed processor drawer.
-The maximum number of CBU features that can be ordered is 190.
-The number of features that can be activated is limited by the number of unused PUs on the system; for example:
+The PUs that can be activated by CBU come from the available unassigned PUs on the CPC drawer.
+The maximum number of CBU features that can be ordered is 30.
+The number of features that can be activated is limited by the number of unused PUs on the system.
+However, the ordering system allows for over-configuration in the order.